 Upon receiving the demand letter, the insurer of the liable party or the party itself will have a period to respond to the demand.
 Frequently, they will raise objections to the claim based on the details presented and how they differ from their own interpretation of events.
 The plaintiff’s attorney will have the opportunity to address these discrepancies and reinforce their stated claim.

 Once the defending party feels satisfied that a court may take the claim seriously, they will typically offer a low starting settlement amount as a way to test the other party’s patience.
 If the party wishes to settle quickly, they will accept, but likely have nowhere near enough funds to cover their own medical costs.
 If the claimant remains patient, they can counter the counter-offer with a more reasonable amount.

 Through this process, both sides will respond with counter-offers until a satisfactory settlement amount is reached.
 If no settlement can be reached, the plaintiff can proceed to other legal methods, like mediation or a lawsuit.

 An experienced Maine personal injury lawyer can help you through this process to increase your chances of getting the settlement you deserve.
-If you have been injured and wish to start a claim, call us at 1-800-999-5342 or use the quick form above to receive a free consultation and start your case today.
+If you have been injured and wish to start a claim, call us at 207-775-3819 or fill out our free case review form.